MatheusSanteago/ScrapingSPLAttendances/README.md

   2. Gathering information on 1st and 2st Division teams.
   3. Extracting data on all 1st and 2st Division champions.

-I use Pandas to scrape data, transform it into CSV format, and then store it in the RAW Zone.
+I use Pandas to preprocess data, transform it into CSV format and then store it in the RAW zone.

 [Extract Notebook](https://github.com/MatheusSanteago/ScrapingSPLAttendances/blob/master/extract.ipynb)